World's brightest X-ray source shuts down for next-gen 100x more powerful

 06 December 2018

-On the morning of December 10, the world’s flagship X-ray source will dim its lights for the final time in 26 years to make way for a revolutionary new X-ray facility.
+On the morning of December 10, the world’s flagship X-ray source dimmed its lights for the final time in 26 years to make way for a revolutionary new X-ray facility.

 “The EBS project is officially entering a new stage, which is the fruit of our hard work of the last four years.
 Our imagination, engineering design, quality control and assembly, guided by strict project management, has made it possible to start the swap in our tunnel between the old and the new storage ring.
 This is possible thanks to the great capability of ESRF staff”, said Francesco Sette, Director General of the ESRF.